Codify Agent

 "Set up a Go backend development environment with Postgres"

 Answer any clarifying questions.
-The agent may ask follow-up questions to make sure it gets things right — for example, whether you prefer a specific version of a tool or need a particular database set up locally.
+The agent may ask follow-up questions to get things right (for example, which version of a tool you prefer or whether you need a database running locally).

 Review the configuration.
 The agent generates a codify.jsonc config and shows it to you before doing anything.